jenkinsci/pipeline-plugin/README.md

 ## Pause and resume execution

-If Jenkins is restarted (intentionally, or because of a crash) while your workflow is running, when it comes back up, execution is resumed where it left off.
+If Jenkins is restarted (intentionally, or because of a crash) while your Pipeline is running, when it comes back up, execution is resumed where it left off.
 This applies to external processes (shell scripts) so long as the slave can be reattached, and losing the slave connection temporarily is not fatal either.

 Pipelines can pause in the middle and wait for a human to approve something, or enter some information.